Darkdoom22/UwuTP/README.md

 Also displays WS/Spell usage for both party members and enemies.

-Default settings are for 1920x1200 resolution, players on smaller resolutions will want to adjust x&y positions.
+Default settings are for 1920x1200 resolution, smaller resolutions will default to 1024x768 settings.
+If anyone wants default settings for other resolutions just open an issue and I'll get it added.

 Color code defaults: